 Such query expressions should therefore not be used or made accessible over the REST interface or over HTTP, other than for development, and should be used only via the internal Resource API.
-If you want to enable such native queries for development, see Section 16.2.7, "Protect Sensitive REST Interface URLs".
+If you want to enable such native queries for development, see the section on Protecting Sensitive REST Interface URLs.